rugbyprof/5443-Spatial-DB/Assignments/P04.1/README.md

     - 111m from port to starboard
     - 222m from bow to stern
     - You can be +/- 5 meters
 - Depending on where your ships materialize, be cognizant of each of your ships bearings.
-You don't want to immediatly start leaving the battle area (see image below)
+You don't want to immediately start leaving the battle area (see image below)
 - The "sector" will be chosen via a cardinal direction.

 ## Examples